Quick-start

 IMG10.png

 • For ISP and Datacenter Proxies, click on your active order in the dashboard.
-In the ‘Formatted proxy list’, copy the IP:PORT information (1) for the proxy you want to use.
+In the ‘Formatted proxy list’, copy the HOST:PORT information (1) for the proxy you want to use.

 We’ll use Windows 11 proxy settings as an example.
 Alternatively, you can use our browser extensions (available for Chrome and Firefox) or check out our integration guides for specific operating systems and software.